jerryyang1208/Qt_VideoPlayer/README_en.md

 |:----------:|:-----------:|:-----------:|
 |    MIT     |   C++ 17    |   Windows   |

-`Qt_VideoPlayer` is a simple audio-video player developed with Qt 6.8.2 and C++17.
-Currently, it runs successfully only in the Qt Creator environment.
-It aims to provide a concise and user-friendly graphical interface while demonstrating the integration of Qt framework with multimedia processing libraries.
+`Qt_VideoPlayer` is a simple audio-video player developed based on Qt 6.8.2 and C++17, currently running successfully in the Qt Creator environment.
+It aims to provide a clean and user-friendly graphical interface while demonstrating the integration of the Qt framework with multimedia processing libraries.
 The actual running interface is as follows:

 ![Program Running Screenshot](Resource/program-run.png)